Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms: Introduction

-To impose boundary condition on a moving and or curved wall, an appropriate source of heat can be applied.
+The source term technique can be also used to implement a boundary condition on a moving or curved wall.
 The intensity of the heat source is adjusted in each iteration to match the Dirichlet, Neumann, or Robin boundary condition.
-Models that use this technique are commonly referred to as immersed boundary methods (IBM). \citet{Seta2013} performed a comprehensive work on the thermal variant of IBM, including an analysis of the error terms present.
+Models that use this technique are commonly referred to as \acl{IBM}. \citet{Seta2013} performed a comprehensive work on its thermal variant, including an analysis of the error terms present.
 Many authors have recognised the importance of consistently treating the source term with an appropriate scheme \cite{Jeong2010,Kang2011,Kang2011_thermalIBM,Seta2013,Huang2014,Hu2015,Wang2020}, however, it is not always taken into account~\cite{Eshghinejadfard2016,Karimnejad2019,Suzuki2018}.
-Another technique to couple the fluid-solid interaction is through the partially saturated method \cite{noble1998lattice}, where a lattice node is categorised as a pure fluid, pure solid or mixed node.
-Recent applications can be found in the studies of heat transfer in particle suspensions \cite{Aminossadati2016,McCullough2018a}.
+An alternative approach to couple the fluid-solid interaction is through the partially saturated method \cite{noble1998lattice}, where a lattice node is categorised as a pure fluid, pure solid or mixed one.

+To simulate advection-diffusion-reaction in a compressible medium, \citet{Aursjo2017} have defined the concentration of the scalar quantity relative to the density of fluid.
+Later, the same research group proposed a scheme for including a mass source term in the \ac{NS} equations and showed its application for imposing a pressure boundary condition~\cite{Aursjo2018}.

-While problems relating to heat transfer represent the majority of work conducted with the ADE resolved in the LBM framework, other physical phenomena are also studied.
+While problems relating to heat transfer represent the majority of work conducted with the \ac{ADE} resolved in the \ac{LBM} framework, other physical phenomena are also studied.
 When multiple components are present in the same volume, a reaction between them may occur \cite{Dawson1993,kang2006lattice,Lin2016,Hosseini2020}. \citet{kang2006lattice} managed to reduce the number of equations required to solve the problem of dividing species by separating their interaction into reaction rate-, and diffusion-dominated.
 Again, the convergence was not discussed in \cite{Dawson1993,kang2006lattice,Lin2016}.